 Being the center of the city, the Market Square is always full of life.
 It is also a pedestrian area, so you won't have to worry about cars if one of your children suddenly runs out after a pigeon or to get close to one of the musicians playing there.

-10. Fly in the Lotnictwa Polskiego Aviation Museum
+11. Fly in the Aviation Museum Lotnictwa Polskiego

-Kids might be a bit wary if you tell them you're going to a museum, but once they get to the Aviation Museum, they'll forget all their doubts.
+Children might be a bit wary if you tell them you are going to a museum, but once they get to the Aviation Museum they will forget all their doubts.
 Why?
 Because the whole place is quite impressive and allows the little ones to get up close (and even inside) various airplanes and helicopters.

-When is the best time to go to Krakow with children?
+When is the best time to visit Krakow with children?

-Although Krakow has its charm all year round, I won't fool you, the winter months can be quite cold.
+Although Krakow has its charm all year round, I won't kid you, the winter months can be quite cold.
 Despite the wide variety of indoor activities to do in the city, such as visiting museums or Krakow's best churches, Krakow is best enjoyed outdoors, among its parks and streets.
-The cold, the rain and the few hours of daylight are not the best travel companions, believe me, that's why it's better to go in spring.
+Cold, rain and short daylight hours are not the best travel companions, trust me, so it's best to go in spring.

 The cold can be freezing in Krakow and children can have a hard time if they have to be walking or queuing in bad weather.
 By going in the months between April and September, for example, the little ones will enjoy themselves and you won't have to worry about them catching a cold.
 The only month in winter when I would advise you to travel to the Polish city is in December, when the lights, markets and Christmas decorations in Krakow are up, the kids love them!